Priscilla Quintana

-Priscilla Ann Quintana is an American actress and model.
-Quintana stars in The CW science fiction series Pandora as Jacqueline "Jax" Zhou, and has the recurring role of Isabella on Freeform's Good Trouble.
+Priscilla Quintana is an American actress and model.
+Quintana starred in The CW science fiction series Pandora as Jacqueline "Jax" Zhou.
+She appears as Ruby Gale in the Peacock comedy Based on a True Story, and has the recurring role of Isabella on Freeform's Good Trouble.

 Early life

 Quintana is from Downey, California.
 Her mother found time to help out pregnant teen girls that had been thrown out of their homes.
 This, combined with her maternal grandparents' work rehabilitating female drug addicts, formed Quintana's core values of community service.
 She remembers a Christmas tradition of her family volunteering at soup kitchens, helping feed the homeless.

 After spending her early years around the entertainment industry in Southern California, Quintana decided to study the business side of movie making.
 She won a scholarship to film school, helping support herself by waitressing.
 It was during this period she was approached by a modeling agency, and Quintana decided to move to Los Angeles to pursue this new opportunity.